translate/pootle/docs/features/offline.rst

 This feature is ideal for teams who have poor connectivity or if you prefer to use an offline translation tool.

-To export, simply click on the "Download" link on the sidebar in Pootle's overview page.
-To import simply click the "Upload" link and select the file you wish to upload.
+To export, simply click on the "Download for offline translation" link on the sidebar in Pootle's overview page.
+To import simply click the "Upload translations" link and select the file you wish to upload.

 .. warning:: If there are any errors in the upload then Pootle will warn you and the file will be rejected.